cdzombak/tweet/README.markdown

 ## [cdzombak's fork](http://github.com/cdzombak/tweet)

-  * adds option to turn user linking off
+  * adds option to turn user linking off (for use with Twitter's hovercards)
   * adds option to turn hashtag linking off
   * moves date from before to after the tweet